Deivi García

-Deivi Anderson García (born May 19, 1999) is a Dominican professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He made his MLB debut in 2020.
+Deivi Anderson García (born May 19, 1999) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees and Chicago White Sox.

 Early life

 García was born and grew up in Bonao, Dominican Republic.
 He has two older brothers.
 His father, a youth baseball coach, also coached García as a youngster.
 His mother, a doctor, set aside her career to raise their family.

 Career

+New York Yankees

 García signed with the New York Yankees in July 2015 for a $200,000 signing bonus.
 Though he previously played baseball as an infielder and an outfielder, the Yankees had him become a pitcher due to his throwing arm strength.
-In 2018, García pitched for the Charleston RiverDogs of the Class A South Atlantic League and the Tampa Tarpons of the Class A-Advanced Florida State League.
-He made his final start of the 2018 season with the Trenton Thunder of the Class AA Eastern League.
+In 2018, García pitched for the Charleston RiverDogs of the Single–A South Atlantic League and the Tampa Tarpons of the High–A Florida State League.
+He made his final start of the 2018 season with the Trenton Thunder of the Double–A Eastern League.

 García returned to Tampa in 2019, and was promoted to Trenton after making four starts.
 In July he was selected to play in the All-Star Futures Game.
-After the game, he was promoted to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+After the game, he was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.
 Following the 2019 season, the Yankees added García to their 40-man roster to protect him from becoming eligible in the Rule 5 draft.
 García was named minor league pitcher of the year in the Yankees organization in 2019.

 The Yankees sent García to their alternate training site to begin the 2020 season.
 He made his major league debut for the Yankees on August 30.
 He pitched six innings on 75 pitches, allowing four singles, one unearned run, no walks, and had six strikeouts in a no-decision.
-He had a 3–2 record with a 4.98 ERA in six starts during the 2020 season, and was an opener for Game 2 of the 2020 American League Division Series.

-Only going one and half inning allowing a hit before being pulled for J. A. Happ.
+He had a 3–2 record with a 4.98 ERA in six starts during the 2020 season.
+He started Game 2 of the 2020 American League Division Series. as an opener, pitching one inning before being replaced with J. A. Happ.

-García was optioned to Triple-A Scranton/Wilkes-Barre to begin the 2023 season.
+García spent most of the 2021 season with Scranton/Wilkes-Barre, pitching to a 6.85 ERA in 90 2/3 innings.
+He was 0-2 with a 6.48 ERA with the Yankees in two major league starts in 2021.
+He missed time during the 2022 season due to a finger injury, and had a 6.89 ERA for the Somerset Patriots and Scranton/Wilkes-Barre.
+He did not pitch in the major leagues in 2022.

+The Yankees transitioned García into a relief pitcher in 2023.
+The Yankees promoted him to the major leagues on May 10.
+He earned his first major league save and was optioned back to Scranton/Wilkes-Barre.
+After posting a 5.67 ERA in 28 appearances for Scranton, García was designated for assignment on August 7.